VIHATTeam/OmiKit/README.md

     }];
 }

-/* Nhận device Token và chuyển nó sang mã hex để lưu trữ token cho Push Call */
+/* Receive the device Token and convert it to hex format to store the token for Push Call */​
 - (void)application:(UIApplication*)app didRegisterForRemoteNotificationsWithDeviceToken:(NSData*)devToken
 {
     // parse token bytes to string